 The long love affair between Fox News and Trump may be over.
-Here’s how it ended last week.
+Here’s how it all soured last week.

 In reality, ratings have been buoyed across all networks by increased audience interest spurred by the drama of the Trump presidency — and while Fox, too, has prospered, it has also been the number-one rated cable news program for more than 18 years.
 And for all its Trump sympathies, Fox remained an independent business and a news organization — one that couldn’t help turning its attention to the wider pantheon of political personalities as the 2020 campaign heated up.

-“People think Fox and they think what they think.
+“People think Fox, and they think what they think.
 And you can’t do anything about that,” a Fox executive said.
-“But on Election Night, I’m telling you, the news side is running the show.”
+“But on election night, I’m telling you, the news side is running the show.”

 The fury with which Team Trump fought back against Fox's call for Arizona signified the extent to which they saw it as a dire omen — and a betrayal.
-It was the birthplace of Barry Goldwater's conservative movement, a state that had only gone blue once since 1948, and the home of Trump's late GOP antagonist Sen. John McCain, whose widow, Cindy, had taken the devastating step of endorsing Biden.
+It was the birthplace of Barry Goldwater's conservative movement, a state that had gone blue only once since 1948, and the home of Trump's late GOP antagonist Sen. John McCain, whose widow, Cindy, had taken the devastating step of endorsing Biden.

 Yet the state had long been trending more liberal, and Mishkin maintained that his projection was rooted in pure math — hardly a concerted attempt by the network to kneecap Trump.

-Indeed, in the following days, Fox’s opinion hosts doubled-down on their show of loyalty to the president — even going so far as to obliquely cast doubt on their own network’s call by repeating Trump’s unsubstantiated claims of voter fraud.
+Indeed, in the following days, Fox’s opinion hosts doubled down on their show of loyalty to the president — even going so far as to obliquely cast doubt on their own network’s call by repeating Trump’s unsubstantiated claims of voter fraud.

 On Wednesday evening, Ingraham took the airwaves to declare that Democrats were trying to “destroy the integrity of our election process with this mail-in, day-of registration efforts, counting after the election is over, dumping batches of votes a day, two days, maybe even three days after an election.”
-She interviewed Newt Gingrich, the former speaker of the House, who was even more strident: “As they watch Joe Biden’s Democratic Party steal the election in Philadelphia, steal the election in Atlanta, steal the election in Milwaukee, I think the more information that comes out, the greater the rage is going to be.”
+She interviewed Republican Newt Gingrich, the former speaker of the House, who was even more strident: “As they watch Joe Biden’s Democratic Party steal the election in Philadelphia, steal the election in Atlanta, steal the election in Milwaukee, I think the more information that comes out, the greater the rage is going to be.”

 Here are the GOP and Trump campaign’s allegations of election irregularities.
 So far, none has been proved.

 On Friday night, Hannity told his viewers that “we have serious reports of irregularities and fraud and not allowing vote counters to observe counting.”
-And on Maria Bartiromo’s Sunday morning Fox Business show, attorney Sidney Powell baselessly alleged that Democrats “were flipping votes in the computer system or adding votes that did not exist” — and the host listened intently without asking the Trump ally to offer proof.
+And on Maria Bartiromo’s Sunday morning Fox show, attorney Sidney Powell baselessly alleged that Democrats “were flipping votes in the computer system or adding votes that did not exist” — and the host listened intently without asking the Trump ally to offer proof.

 But other Fox personnel stood their ground — even as Trump fans gathered outside vote-counting locations in Arizona’s Maricopa County, chanting “Fox Sucks.”